gmc-code/PC-Python/docs/turtle/turtle_dots.rst

                 .. tab-item:: Q

-                    | Complete the code to draw 6 circles around a central circle using the skeleton outline below.
+                    | Complete the code to draw 6 dots around a central dots using the skeleton outline below.

                     .. code-block:: python